Limited TimeFast mode is completely free!Try it now

 Autonomous Drug Discovery: Mining 700,000 Natural Products for Antimicrobial Candidates

-In this case study, we demonstrate how K-Dense Web autonomously executed a complete computational drug discovery pipeline, processing over 700,000 natural products to identify 50 prioritized antimicrobial candidates ready for experimental screening.
+In this case study, K-Dense Web processed that entire database to produce 50 prioritized antimicrobial candidates ready for experimental screening.
+The whole pipeline ran in about 45 minutes.

 Autonomous workflow schematic showing the complete pipeline from data preparation through candidate selection